-Notes For example, using RAID levels with data protection features, or equivalent technology.
+Requirements Notes Storage used for Delphix must be provisioned from storage that provides data protection.
+For example, using RAID levels with data protection features, or equivalent technology.
 The Delphix engine product does not protect against data loss originating at the hypervisor or SAN layers.